LotusUSD

 2. LotusUSD shares are repaid to the market tranche.

-3. You withdraw your collateral (if your position is fully repaid and healthy).
+3. The borrower withdraws collateral (if the position is fully repaid and healthy).

 FAQ